Documentation

 Ford C6 3 speed 20" long50-3300 adapter kit 5.0" long to Jeep 6 spline transfer case

-All Dana 18 & 20 applications will require the centerline of the drivetrain to be offset 1” to the driver’s side.
-In many cases, you will be limited on your driveshaft diameter.
+All Dana 18 and 20 applications will require the centerline of the drivetrain to be offset 1" to the driver's side.
+In many cases, you will be limited in your driveshaft diameter.
 We offer a complete kit which would include a new stub yoke (weld yoke) bearing cross and U-bolts.
 This kit also includes the new front transfer case yoke listed above.
 The complete kit is under 716009.
-Front DS clearance

 JEEP DANA 18 GEAR KNOBS KIT: